 Our first dinner in Singapore was at dumpling chain Din Tai Fung.
 This place is very popular and there was a 10 minute wait for a table.
 You get given a number and wait for it to flash on the board.
 While you wait you fill out your order form and then give it to staff when your table is ready.

 J and I spent six nights in Singapore in May.
 This was our relaxation holiday.
 Normally when we travel we go flat out seeing everything, doing everything and end up exhausted.
 We decided to have a relaxing holiday and do very little, but we still wanted somewhere where there were things to do and see if we wanted too.
-We tossed up between Singapore and Hong Kong and had decided on Hong Kong when JetStar announced a Star Class sale to Singapore.
+We tossed up between Singapore and Hong Kong and had decided on Singapore when JetStar announced a Star Class sale to Singapore.
 Done!